opreo/ternion-linux/README.md

 ## ISO

-If build on Fedora Atomic, you can generate an offline ISO with the instructions available [here](https://blue-build.org/learn/universal-blue/#fresh-install-from-an-iso).
-These ISOs cannot unfortunately be distributed on GitHub for free due to large sizes, so for public projects something else has to be used for hosting.
+If built on Fedora Atomic, you can generate an offline ISO with the instructions available [here](https://blue-build.org/learn/universal-blue/#fresh-install-from-an-iso).

+Unfortunately, these ISOs cannot be distributed on GitHub for free (due to their large sizes), so, for public projects, something else has to be used for hosting.

 ## Verification

 These images are signed with [Sigstore](https://www.sigstore.dev/)'s [cosign](https://github.com/sigstore/cosign).

 You can verify the signature by downloading the `cosign.pub` file from this repo and running the following command:

 ```bash
 cosign verify --key cosign.pub ghcr.io/luciascarlet/ternion-linux